-- The Cost of Living Adjustment was not assumed to increase for funding or GASB calculations (it remained at 2% for all future years). - The price inflation assumption was lowered from 3.00% to 2.75%. - The general wage growth and payroll growth assumptions were lowered from 3.75% to 3.50%. - Minor changes were made at some durations for the merit scale of the salary increase assumption. - The pre-retirement mortality assumption was changed to the RP-2014 white collar employee table, male rates set back 6 years and female rates set back 5 years.
+- The Cost of Living Adjustment was not assumed to increase (it remained at 2% for all future years). - The price inflation assumption was lowered from 3.00% to 2.75%. - The general wage growth and payroll growth assumptions were lowered from 3.75% to 3.50%. - Minor changes at some durations for the merit scale of the salary increase assumption. - The pre-retirement mortality assumption was changed to the RP-2014 white collar employee table, male rates set back 6 years and female rates set back 5 years.
 Generational projection uses the MP-2015 scale. - The post-retirement mortality assumption was changed to the RP-2014 white collar annuitant table, male rates set back 3 years and female rates set back 3 years, with further adjustments of the rates.
-Generational projection uses the MP-2015 scale. - The post-disability mortality assumption was changed to the RP-2014 disabled retiree mortality table, without adjustment. - Separate retirement assumptions for members hired before or after July 1, 1989 were created to better reflect each group's behavior in light of different requirements for retirement eligibility.
+Generational projection uses the MP-2015 scale. - The post-disability mortality assumption was changed to the RP-2014 disabled retiree mortality table, without adjustment. - Separate retirement assumptions for members hired before or after July 1, 1989 were created to better reflect each group's behavior in light of different requirements for retirement eligibility. - Assumed termination rates were changed to be based solely on years of service in order to better fit the observed experience. - A minor adjustment and simplification of the assumption regarding the election of optional forms of payment at retirement were made.

-- Assumed termination rates were changed to be based solely on years of service in order to better fit the observed experience. - A minor adjustment and simplification of the assumption regarding the election of optional forms of payment at retirement were made.
+• The Cost of Living Adjustment was assumed to increase from 2.0% annually to 2.5% annually on July 1, 2037

-- The Cost of Living Adjustment was assumed to increase from 2.0% annually to 2.5% annually once the legally specified criteria was met.
-This was estimated to occur on July 1, 2037 for funding calculations.
-The COLA was not assumed to increase for GASB calculations. - The investment return assumption for the GASB valuation was changed from 8.25% to 8.00%.
+- The COLA was not assumed to increase to 2.5%, but remain at 2.0% for all future years. - The investment return assumption was changed from 8.25% to 8.00%.

 • The Cost of Living Adjustment was assumed to increase from 2.0% annually to 2.5% annually once the legally specified criteria was met.
-This was estimated to occur on July 1, 2034 for GASB calculations and July 1, 2031 for funding calculations.
+This was estimated to occur July 1, 2031.